onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 ## **Looking for another way of interaction ?**

-If this is not your preffered way, considering [the Graphical Web Interface here](../web-app-guide/overview-gui.md)
+If this is not your preferred way, considering [the Graphical Web Interface here](../web-app-guide/overview-gui.md)